 In the future, it is expected that the need for affordable housing will increase in line with broader trends affecting the Illawarra-Shoalhaven region and the Rest of NSW as a whole.
-As shown in Figure 6, the Shoalhaven LGA has experienced a steady increase in rents since the Census in August 2021 with median weekly rents rising an average of \$60/week and first quartile rents rising \$47/week, or a rise of 15% and 13% respectively.
-This rise in rents, particularly the 13% rise in first quartile rents which lower income households are paying will most likely increase the number of households suffering rental stress, raising the affordable housing demand.
+As shown in Figure 7, the Shoalhaven LGA has experienced a steady increase in rents since the Census in August 2021, with median weekly rents rising an average of \$60/week over the time period and first quartile rents (representing the 25th percentile) rising \$47/week, or a rise of 15% and 13% respectively.
+This rise in rents, particularly the 13% rise in first quartile rents (generally paid by lower income households) will most likely increase the number of households suffering rental stress, raising the affordable housing demand.

-Figure 6: Shoalhaven Local Government Area rent growth since the 2021 Census
+Figure 7: Shoalhaven Local Government Area rent growth since the 2021 Census